WE NEED YOUR HELP NOW!

 One quick email to your state leaders can make a difference!

-Please go to this link https://legis.wisconsin.gov/ and under the title Who Are My Legislators? type in your address to find your local State Senator and copy in their emails.
+Please go to this link https://legis.wisconsin.gov/ and under the title Who Are My Legislators?
+Type in your address to find your local State Senator and State Assembly Representative and then use each of their email addresses to create two separate emails you will send to them from you.
+We’ve provided some content below for you to copy and paste into your email with space to customize with your personal story.

 TO: [Insert Email of Your State Senators here]

-SUBJECT: Please PASS SB203 Soon to Make All Copays Count
+SUBJECT: Please PASS SB203 in January to Make All Copays Count

 My name is [NAME] and I live at [ADDRESS] in your district.
 I am writing to respectfully ask for your vote of support of Senate Bill 203 - Cole’s Act when it comes to the Senate floor for consideration.
 SB203 will put patients first instead of greedy insurers and prevent an unfair insurer policy from hurting patients statewide and making them pay twice for their medications.